Bill of Lading: What It Is, Types, and Why It Matters

 The bill of lading is often mistaken for the freight bill, and while both documents contain similar information, they are vastly different for a variety of reasons.

 While both documents will show the same information, the freight bill reveals more details on fees and various charges.
-These bits of information are vital when seeking more cost savings.
+Running a proper freight audit on these charges is vital when seeking more cost savings.

 Types of Bills of Lading